c-hudson/muddler/README.md

    o Multiple worlds at the same time o More / pausing output as needed o Spell checking
-       mispelled words will be bold in console, red squiggly underline in web interface (dependant upon browser). o Multiple Window Support(?) - The console interface does not support multiple windows but multiple browser "windows" can be opened and can view different worlds.
+       mispelled words will be bold in console and red squiggly underline in web interface (dependant upon browser). o Multiple Window Support(?) - The console interface does not support multiple windows but multiple browser "windows" can be opened and can view different worlds.